andrucior/Flutter-language-app/README.md

 **Screens and Navigation**

 Main Screen (Home)

 Review Flashcards: Opens the flashcard review module to practice saved vocabulary.

-Read Fun Facts: A placeholder screen for content to be developed in the future.
+Learn grammar: A placeholder screen for content to be developed in the future.

 Browse Videos: Opens the YouTube video search module to discover content in the target language.

 Spotify: Allows users to search for songs in the selected language.
 (Playback not implemented.)

 **Authentication**